atxwang/atxwang.github.io/_posts/recent events.md

 i saw a sign at yesterday's counterprotest that read **"self-defense is not genocide"**. the girl who brandished it---whose face i recognized from club meetings, from campus-wide events, from mailing lists because we are both students, about the same age, at the same university--was putting on a show, dancing, clapping, smiling, as if to say "you are trying to destroy me and i will happily prevail." she is correct, of course, on a definitional level: indeed, definitionally, self-defense is not genocide, definitionally, what is happening in gaza currently may or may not be a genocide, and definitionally, we can run around in circles before every reaching any semblance of a point.

-"self-defense is not genocide." the words linger in my thoughts like a terrible, thick miasma. it's not like i haven't heard them before: i've seen them plastered on op-eds, on acquaintances' social media profiles for months. but something about the smugness, the shit-eating condescension, the seeming joy and *blatant lack of shame* taken in projecting such an innocuous phrase with all its underhanded implications.
+"self-defense is not genocide." the words linger in my thoughts like a terrible, thick miasma. it's not like i haven't heard them before: i've seen them plastered on op-eds, on acquaintances' social media profiles for months. but something about the smugness, the shit-eating condescension, the seeming joy and *blatant lack of shame* taken in projecting such an innocuous phrase with all its underhanded implications, scorches itself onto the surface of my brain

 "self-defense is not genocide."

 "self-defense is not genocide."

 "self-defense is not genocide."
-Hind Rajab, whose
+Hind Rajab, whose name is now most associated with